kenirwin/SortTetris/README.md

 4. Use Google Analytics.
 You may add a Google Analytics ID to the $google_analytics_id variable in `global_settings.php` to track use of the program in Google Analytics.

-[not currently enabled]: 5.
-Protect your site using Captcha.
+5. Protect your site using Captcha.
 To limit bogus activity on the Supervisor functions, it is strongly recommended that you use Google's ReCaptcha service.
 Obtain a ReCaptcha API key pair at: https://developers.google.com/recaptcha/docs/start .
 Once you have done so, add them to the global_settings.php file and set `$using_captcha` to true.

 ## Game Configuration